-Furthermore, we are used to interacting with each other by coordinating actions and activities around various shared artefacts and objects.
-Handing something an object that they can then annotate to their personal preference is preferable to limiting the scope of what they can do along a narrow range.
-As Stefik et al [26] point out, the promise of using computers for meeting support is that they can save state and provide a way to retrieve it that is not easy with a chalkboard.
+Furthermore, we are used to interacting with each other by coordinating actions and activities around various shared artifacts and objects.
+Handing someone an object that they can annotate to their personal preference is preferable to limiting the scope of what they can do along a narrow range.
+As Stefik et al [26] point out, the promise of using computers for meeting support is that they can save state, and provide a way to retrieve it, in a manner that is not easy with a chalkboard.
 In their early work with Colab they point out the importance of understanding how meetings really work and the necessity of providing private as well as public space.
-At the time when Xerox PARC began their investigations into computer support of collaborative work we really were tied to the desktop.

-Since then, and thanks to other PARC researchers, Mark Weiser and colleagues, we have the notion of ubiquitous computing, as well as much of the technical infrastructure to support it.
-In the following scenario we will present our notion of how we see OfficeMATE and EMCE could be used.
+At the time when Xerox PARC began their investigations into computer support of collaborative work, we really were tied to the desktop.
+Since they began their work the notion of ubiquitous computing has gained popularity as well as much of the technical infrastructure to support it.
+In the following scenario, we present our notion of how we see OfficeMATE and EMCE could be used.